mu578/mu9/ReadMe.md

 by `mu0`, e.g C is an imperative procedural language by nature and definition.

-The generic programming paradigm is supported through C-macro directives i.e meta-programming for preprocessing and then compile time code generation.
+The generic programming paradigm is supported through C-macro directives i.e meta-programming for preprocessing and then compile time code generation,

-While the object-oriented programming paradigm via operator-functional indirections and abstractions.
+while the object-oriented programming paradigm via operator-functional indirections and abstractions.

 Most of the type-independent algorithm front-ends are following the same design